decentralized-identity/ethr-did-resolver/README.md

 It requires the `did-resolver` library, which is the primary interface for resolving DIDs.

-The DID method relies on the [ethr-did-registry](https://github.com/uport-project/ethr-did-registry).
+This DID method relies on the [ethr-did-registry](https://github.com/uport-project/ethr-did-registry).

 ## DID method

-To encode a DID for an Ethereum address, simply prepend `did:ethr:`
+To encode a DID for an Ethereum address on the ethereum mainnet, simply prepend `did:ethr:`

 eg:

 `did:ethr:0xf3beac30c498d9e26865f34fcaa57dbb935b0d74`

+Multi-network DIDs are also supported, if the proper configuration is provided during setup.

+For example:
+`did:ethr:rinkeby:0xf3beac30c498d9e26865f34fcaa57dbb935b0d74` gets resolved on the rinkeby testnet, and represents a distinct identifier than the generic one.

 ## DID Document